• Skip to primary navigation

 • salt and pepper to taste

-• 2 garlic cloves crushed in a mortar and pestle of finely minced with a knife
+• 2 garlic cloves crushed in a mortar and pestle or finely minced

 • salt and pepper to taste